Fun Activities

 • how educational it is

-4. As a game developer, what new board game would you and your partner put together?
+As game developers, what new board game would your group put together?
 Go to your Makerspace within your classroom or home or bedroom and start creating.

 TeacherTeacher